Building an Autobiography

 Saturday, December 2, 2017

-TodayŐs program for the Ephraim M. Daggett Chapter of the Sons of the Republic of Texas gives focus to the historical and genealogical reasons for our existence as an organization.
-Our interests and knowledge of history naturally swells in comparison to the average Ňman on the street.Ó We, therefore, have reason to give excellence to how we approach history and genealogy.
+TodayŐs program for the Ephraim M. Daggett Chapter #36 of the Sons of the Republic of Texas gives focus to the historical and genealogical reasons for our existence as an organization.
+Our interests and knowledge of history naturally swells in comparison to the average Ňman on the street.Ó We have proven our genealogical direct family connection to a citizen of the Republic of Texas!
+We, therefore, have reason to give excellence to how we approach history and genealogy.

-Each of us here has already established the legitimate ties we have, personally, to the significance of the Republic of Texas that fared in the 1836-1845 era of Texas history.
+Each of we chapter members here already has established the legitimate ties we have, personally, to the significance of the Republic of Texas that fared in the 1836-1845 era of Texas history.
 Many of us can trace our family legacies back even more generations.
-In many cases, a study of those early generation of our families may show occasions when people of historical significance were in our family or were people who crossed paths with our family members.
+In many cases, studying those early generation of our families may show occasions when people of historical significance were in our family or were people who crossed paths with our family members.

-My personal motivation to do this was prompted as I realized that all the stories and information I knew of my immediate family, both older and younger, were virtually all in my memory.
-I possessed almost no written material from my parents, my grandparents, nor any other close relatives.
-It dawned upon me that my task would be to research these stories, to study this ancestry, and to organize it in written form to leave as a legacy for my family, and for future generations not yet born!
+My personal motivation to do this was prompted as I realized that the stories and information I knew of my immediate family, both older and younger, were virtually all in my memory.
+I possessed only a negligible amount of written material from my parents, and no material from my grandparents, or any other close relatives.
+There was a collection of photographs, which helped memories.
+It dawned upon me that my task would be to research these stories, to study this ancestry, and to organize it in written form to leave as a legacy for my family, and for the future generations not yet born!

 This written work has taken the form of an autobiography in which the saga of my familyŐs journey and the ancestry information are compiled in a work covered in 74 chapters.
 What is being shown to you today is a development in modern digital book publishing.
 No hard copy book is planned.
 The whole work is available online.
 In my case, access is at no charge.
-Other publications, as the practice evolves will, no doubt, have facility to charge for written materials.
+Other publications in the future, as the practice evolves will, no doubt, have facility to require financial charge for access to written materials.

-What is new to book publishing online is the ease of navigating through the document with ŇFind commands.Ó What I think may be the most useful characteristic is the ability to embed hyperlinks!
+What is contemporary today to book publishing online is the ease of navigating through the document with ŇFind commandsÓ and hyperlinks.
+What I think may be the most useful characteristic is the ability to embed hyperlinks!

-To give you an idea of the power of imbedding hyperlinks, my 700-page autobiography contains some 850 hyperlinks that optionally take the reader to a total of over 10,000 additional pages!
-Of course, no one would do all of that, but the usable thing is that each reader will want to make use of a few of those hyperlinks to get more information he or she would like to see.
+To give you an idea of the power of imbedding hyperlinks, my estimated 500-page autobiography contains some 800+ hyperlinks that optionally take the reader to a total of over 13,000 additional pages!
+Of course, no one would open all of those hyperlinks and pages, but the usable thing is that each reader will want to make use of a few of those hyperlinks to get more information he or she would like to see.

 It can be seen how one personŐs autobiography, making connections to many elements in our culture and stories, can represent being truly an encyclopedic endeavor.
 At this point, letŐs go through some of the projections from the autobiography to illustrate this technique of authorship.

 John Quincy Adams is the only President to serve in Congress after his Presidency.
+Another cousin President, William Howard Taft, is the only person ever to have served both the office of President and the office of Chief Justice of the Supreme Court.
 Younger former President Bush visited me, following my heart surgery in 2012 at Presbyterian Hospital in Dallas, TX.
-Another Presidential cousin, William Howard Taft, is the only person ever to have served both the office of President and the office of Chief Justice of the Supreme Court.
+Another Presidential cousin,

-My most distant direct relative is Gor Thorrasson, a 7th century Norwegian Viking living in the 600Ős.
+My most distant direct relative is Gor Thorrasson, my 38th great grandfather and a 7th century Norwegian Viking living in the 600Ős.
 His line comes down through my motherŐs Abney line.
 Here is itŐs genealogical report, which is 469 pages long!

 How to write a book will be reviewed for you, in the sense of what elements need to be in a book.
 YouŐll be shown various examples of how the flow of the story progresses and how hyperlinks can function to reveal even more information.

-As a help to any wishing to review this presentation, it is posted on the internet, accessible at:
+As a help to any wishing to review this presentation, The

 805 Derting Road East